 The programme reflects the Trust's ambitions to deliver innovative healthcare as well as our own strategic objectives:

 - to improve patient experience and help to deliver true patient-centred care

 - to develop the careers and enhance the wellbeing of Trust staff

 - to enable innovation in health and care within the Trust and the wider health system.

-The innovation must demonstrate the potential impact on service that will improve the safety and quality of patient care but requires seed funding to explore the feasibility of these proposed changes.
-Please carefully read all the information below on Innovate at Imperial.
+Your project proposal must demonstrate the potential impact on service that will improve the safety and quality of patient care and evidence the need for funding to explore the feasibility of these proposed changes.

 - relate to one or more of Imperial Health Charity’s strategic objectives

-- develop and test innovative approaches to improve health and social care (this includes hospital processes, patient safety, or patient care)
+- develop and test innovative approaches to improve health and social care (this includes hospital processes, staff wellbeing, patient safety or patient care)

 - address a problem that is concise, defined and measurable

 - describe fully the evidence underpinning the problem